Skip to content

 git clone https://github.com/aerospike/aerospike-kubernetes-operator.git

-The directories you need to use during this tutorial are config and samples as shown in the following diagram:
+The only directory you need to interact with during this tutorial is config/samples/ as shown in the following diagram:

 • Directoryaerospike-kubernetes-operator